top of page

 Preparation: Laying the Groundwork for Success

-• Involve Students in Planning: Occasionally, let students choose or suggest brain break activities.
-This involvement increases their engagement and gives them a sense of ownership over the classroom environment.
+• Involve Students in the Planning: Every now and then, let students suggest or vote on a brain break activity.
+When kids have a say in what they're doing, engagement goes up.
+It also gives them a sense of ownership over the classroom experience, which is never a bad thing.

 Tips for Implementing Brain Break Activities